 python.link_binaries no

-Suffix to add the the names of the links created in
+Suffix to add to the names of the links created in

 is enabled.
 Can be cleared if no suffix is desired.